How to Build Digital Dexterity in the Workplace (+Benefits)

 Who Owns Digital Dexterity?

-Digital transformation isn’t the sole responsibility of a specific department – and neither is digital dexterity.
+Digital transformation isn’t a specific department’s sole responsibility–nor is digital dexterity.
 Like any large-scale enterprise investment, improving digital dexterity requires a dedicated task force with diverse functional backgrounds and seniority levels to break down silos across the organization.
+Here are how different functions own digital dexterity:

-• C-suite & leadership: First, you’ll need to drive change from the top.
-You’ll need your c-suite and leadership teams to be bought into digital dexterity and leading by example, showcasing to the organization its benefits and ROI.
+• C-suite & leadership: First, you must drive change from the top.
+Your C-suite and leadership teams must be bought into digital dexterity and lead by example, showcasing the organization’s benefits and ROI.

 • IT department: To build software requirements and roadmaps, create an implementation plan, and monitor adoption rates.